 It’s common knowledge that many times Front End and Design can manifest clashing interests especially when it comes to the idea that one discipline may be more important than another.
 Let’s see some recurring problems.

 Form over code, code over form.
-Depending on how you want to look at it, Designers are often guilty of diving too deep into the design putting apart practical implications, while on the other hand Developers are accused of setting too many constraints to the design.
+Depending on how you want to look at it, Designers are often guilty of diving too deep into the design and putting apart practical implications, while on the other hand Developers are accused of setting too many constraints to the design.

 Background: Designers have very different backgrounds from Developers.
 Some Designers may have spent part of their careers working with physical material (brochures, catalogs, packaging, etc) and this is why sometimes they struggle with the responsiveness approach in digital instruments.
 Vice versa, Developers often come from very technical backgrounds lacking a sense of “beauty” and harmony.
-Another example of this is when Designers desire to create super-interactive websites to make visitors “wow” but at the same time Developers wish to avoid unnecessary weight to the structure.
+Another example of this is when Designers desire to create super-interactive websites to make visitors “wow” but at the same time Developers wish to avoid unnecessary weight on the structure.

 Last but not least sometimes conflict originates because there is no clear division between the roles and overlapping occurs even if there is a substantial difference in the competencies and views.